Driving Business in Africa - Rwanda Dinner

 Intra-African trade has been growing and is expected to increase further thanks to the passage of the African Continental Free Trade Agreement, which went into force last year.
 The AfCTA will give African manufacturers access to a sizable, readily available market.
 Although trading under the AfCTA was slated to begin July 1st, the date was postponed due to the COVID-19 pandemic.
 Nevertheless, once implemented, the agreement is expected to increase the market size for companies based in Africa and will propel the continent’s industrialization forward.

-The increasing automation of many low-skilled processes may make Africa less attractive as a manufacturing destination: Automation-heavy factories require an abundance of electricity.
+The increasing automation of many low-skilled processes may also make Africa less attractive as a manufacturing destination, since automation-heavy factories require an abundance of electricity.
 And with robots replacing human workers, companies might stop outsourcing production abroad.

 Automation also creates opportunities.
 Manufacturing companies can strategically involve themselves in developing infrastructure on the continent and use the latest tools and techniques to build functioning roads and ports.
 Private investment in African infrastructure can yield profits while contributing to the continent’s economic success.
 The trend away from production outsourcing should not affect manufacturing companies that focus on meeting the increasing demand for consumer products on the continent.
 Governments can choose to nurture specific sub-sectors, as Nigeria did with cement, to grow their competitive advantage.
 Entrepreneurs can draw on their creativity and innovation to face the infrastructure challenge and leapfrog over outdated production and distribution processes.
 Companies that enter the market now may well enjoy a first-mover advantage as they contribute to building Africa’s long term production capacities.